AlwaysInMind/aim-web-app/README.md

 * Microsoft cognitive services picture description AI - creates descriptions of photos
 * Auth0 - secure authorisation and access management

+# Possible Enhancements

+* Reminders - e.g. to take medication
+* Reminiscence activities
+* Integration with controls, sensors and alarms (eg smart homes and IoT)
+* Utilises AI to support users - Microsoft [cognitive services](https://azure.microsoft.com/en-us/services/cognitive-services/) are a great place to start
+* Speech input using Echo, Cortana etc

 # Roadmap

 We now have enough a useable technical prototype at https://alwaysinmind.now.sh suitable to to put before users to find out what their needs and preferences really are.
 Thus, the next steps is user research, We then want to get the live paid services working ASAP so people can start benefiting.
 Call it LEAN product development if you like :)

+* Add activites that require text entry - eg reply to an message

 # Technical notes